Dragon Lord

 Dragon Lord (also known as Dragon Strike, 龙少爷 (龍少爺)) is a 1982 Hong Kong martial arts comedy film starring and directed by Jackie Chan, who also wrote the screenplay with Edward Tang and Barry Wong.
 It was originally supposed to be a sequel to The Young Master and even had the name Young Master in Love until it was changed to Dragon Lord.
 The film was experimented by Chan with various elaborate stunt action sequences in a period setting, serving as a transition between Chan's earlier kung fu comedy period films (such as Drunken Master and The Young Master) and his later stunt-oriented modern action films (such as Project A and Police Story).

 Plot

-Dragon (Jackie Chan) is the son of a Chinese aristocrat who is always getting in trouble, and likes to skip his lessons.
+Dragon (Jackie Chan), the son of a Chinese aristocrat, is always getting in trouble, and likes to skip his lessons.

 Dragon tries to send a love note to the girl he likes via a kite, but the kite gets away.
-Dragon tries to get the kite and letter back which have landed on the roof of the headquarters of a gang of thieves who are planning to steal artifacts from the towns temple.
-Dragon interferes with the gang’s plans and is forced to fight off the gang.
+Dragon tries to get the kite and letter back which have landed on the roof of the headquarters of a gang of thieves who are planning to steal artifacts from the town's temple.
+Dragon interferes with the gang's plans and is forced to fight off the gang.